-The District of Columbia motor vehicle exemption and wildcard exemptions help determine whether you can keep your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
-Here you’ll find information about the Washington D.C. car exemption and wildcard exemptions: how much they are, what types of vehicles are covered, how these exemptions work for married couples, how to find the applicable statutes, and more.
+The District of Columbia motor vehicle exemption and wildcard exemptions help determine whether you can keep your car, truck, van, or another vehicle if you file for Chapter 7 bankruptcy.
+Here you’ll find information about the Washington D.C. car exemption and wildcard exemptions: how much they are, what types of vehicles are covered, how these exemptions work for married couples, how to find the applicable statutes and more.

 (For more information about exemptions, including how they work and which ones you can use, see our Bankruptcy Exemptions area.
 For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.)

 District of Columbia’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors.
 If the equity in your car is less than Washington D.C.'s car exemption, then the trustee cannot sell it.
 If the equity in your car is significantly more than the applicable exemption amount, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?